 View the full directive ”Access to VHA Clinical Programs for Veterans Participating in State-Approved Marijuana Programs (73 KB, PDF).”
 (VHA Directive 1315)

-If you have questions regarding this policy please contact: email@example.com
+If you have questions regarding VA's marijuana policy please contact: firstname.lastname@example.org

-Emails sent to this address are not secure.
-Please do not include personal data.
+Emails sent to these addresses are not secure.
+Please do not include personal data or information.
 To send a secure email, use VA's Ask a Question - IRIS (a secure website contracted to VA).